GoldandBlack - The secret to Plummer's success? Training camp competition

 “I definitely feel competition brings out best of all of us and we've had that here at every position,” said Brohm.
 “But even the quarterback position before this year, when David (Blough) and Elijah (Sindelar) were competing, it brought out best of both of them and you see David playing in the NFL and has a good career going and we've got some quarterbacks here that, you know, we work with on a daily basis, they put in the work themselves, they want to be great players and when there's others that are pretty good around you, you have to do your part.”

-“(O'Connell's) got an injury that we're going to try to get him back as far as we can,” said Brohm.
+“(O'Connell's) got an injury that we're going to try to get him back as fast as we can,” said Brohm.
 “And we'll see when that is.
 You know, I don't know the timetable.”

 Even when O’Connell comes back, it sounds like he isn’t guaranteed his starting spot.